A Generalized Tangent Approximation based Variational Inference Framework for Strongly Super-Gaussian Likelihoods: TAVIE-SSG in Action

 {

 }

-Figure \ref{fig:gene_pred} shows that $\tssg$, DADVI, and \texttt{PyMC} (NUTS) yield comparable predictive performance.
-For gene \texttt{Slc17a7} (Figure \ref{fig:gene1_pred}), these methods recover complex spatial patterns accurately, whereas ADVI (MF/FR) fails completely to capture the spatial structure.
-In case of \texttt{Pcp4} gene (Figure \ref{fig:gene2_pred}), $\tssg$, DADVI, and \texttt{PyMC} (NUTS) detect high-expression region of the underlying gene counts, but ADVI's black-box optimization produces poor predictions.
-These findings are corroborated by the Pearson residual sum of squares of $40$ randomly selected genes in Figure \ref{fig:pearson_RSS_random_40}, where $\tssg$, DADVI, and \texttt{PyMC} (NUTS) maintain uniformly low residuals, in contrast to the systematically higher residuals of ADVI (MF/FR).
-Additional results in Section \ref{app:STARmap-additional-results} of Supplementary Materials further confirm $\tssg$'s consistent performance in predicting the spatial gene expression counts.
+Figure~\ref{fig:gene_pred} shows that $\tssg$, DADVI, and \texttt{PyMC} (NUTS) achieve comparable predictive performance.
+For gene \texttt{Slc17a7} (Figure~\ref{fig:gene1_pred}), they accurately recover complex spatial patterns, while ADVI (MF/FR) fails to capture the spatial structure.
+For \texttt{Pcp4} (Figure~\ref{fig:gene2_pred}), $\tssg$, DADVI, and \texttt{PyMC} (NUTS) identify high-expression regions, whereas ADVI's black-box optimization produces poor predictions.
+Similar patterns for additional genes are reported in Section~\ref{sec:STARmap-additional-results} of Supplementary Materials.
+These conclusions are further corroborated by Pearson residual sum of squares comparisons across all $G=160$ genes in Figure~\ref{fig:heatmap} of Supplementary Materials, where $\tssg$, DADVI, and \texttt{PyMC} (NUTS) maintain uniformly low residuals, unlike the systematically larger errors of ADVI (MF/FR).